fodoole/qeen-analytics-sdk/README.md

 A random 16-digit integer can be generated using the `randInt` method provided by the SDK.

 ## Definitions of a Product Detail Page
-Within the context of the Qeen Analytics SDK, a product detail page (PDP) is defined as a product page with content generation enabled.
+Within the context of the qeen Core SDK, a product detail page (PDP) is defined as a product page with content generation enabled.
 If your website serves content in multiple languages, only the products pages in languages with content generation enabled will be considered PDPs.
 The SDK will consider product pages in other languages as non-product detail pages.
 A product detail page is determined by the site URL pattern in the site configuration.
 If the current page URL matches the pattern, the SDK will consider it a product detail page and optimize content for it assuming the content fetch request is sent with a language that has content generation enabled.

 ## Rendering Content Guidelines